Daniel Powell: Northampton Town

 On 5 May 2017, Powell signed a two-year contract with League One rivals Northampton Town, and would join the club on 1 July following the expiration of his Milton Keynes Dons contract.

 Crewe Alexandra

 Powell signed for League Two club Crewe Alexandra on 7 June 2019 on a two-year contract, with the option of a further year.
 He scored his first goal for Crewe in a 4–2 away win over Carlisle United on 12 October.
 He scored nine goals in 33 appearances in his first season at promotion-winning Crewe, but started just 12 League One games the following season.
 On 13 May 2021, Crewe announced that Powell was being released by the club.

 Barnet

 Following his release from Crewe, Powell joined National League side Barnet on a two-year deal.
-Powell scored the winner agsinst Plymouth Parkway in the third round of the FA Trophy.
+Powell scored the winner against Plymouth Parkway in the third round of the FA Trophy in December 2022.

+Having been defeated in the play-offs, Powell was released at the end of the 2022–23 season.

+Hemel Hempstead Town

+Powell joined Hemel Hempstead Town in August 2023.